DaniSchechter/Protobuf-Stripper/README.md

     }
     ```

     localHost - If you want to run locally, leave it    '127.0.0.1'.
-If you want to run on the LAN, change it to   the ip extrernal address
+If you want to run on the LAN, change it to   the external address

 3. For generating certificates